 OK so let’s take a deeper dive into why insulin is important and why it’s a primary stumbling block to weight loss as we age

-In the Level Up program we’re working a process to discover your Maximum Effective Carbohydrate Load (MECL).
-Your MECL is the maximum amount of carbohydrate you can consume at meals that will maintain glucose and insulin levels within a relatively narrow range.
+Your MECL (maximum effective carbohydrate load) is the maximum amount of carbohydrate you can consume at meals that will maintain glucose and insulin levels within a relatively narrow range.
 And MECL decreases with age.
 We want enough carbohydrate to fuel activity and achieve a variety of nutrients in the diet, but not more than what our metabolism can handle.
 If we eat beyond our MECL we’re left feeling hungry all the time, tired, gaining weight, moody, having other signs of hormone imbalance such as hot flashes, or having problems losing weight despite best efforts.

 MECL is dependent on age, gender, activity level, genetics, muscle mass, sleep quality, and probably other factors we haven’t discovered yet!
 When it seems like ‘metabolism is broken’ and what used to work for weight loss isn’t working anymore, we need to reevaluate the MECL and shift the diet to compensate.